 Great job for getting them all back on!

-You will notice that when you have a twisted knit stitch on your needle a couple of the stitches won't be sitting quite right.
+You'll notice that when you have a twisted knit stitch on your needle a couple of the stitches won't be sitting quite right.

 You see when one stitch is on backwards (the little trouble maker) it also makes it's neighbors a little off center as well.

-The two legs of the stitch sit beside each other at the narrow opening but they never cross over each other.
+See how the two legs of the stitch sit beside each other at the narrow opening but they never cross over each other.

-It crosses at the bottom as it goes through the stitch below.
+This is a twisted knit stitch.
+It doesn't sit properly on the needle because it's twisted.
+And see how it crosses at the bottom as it goes through the stitch below.

-On the other hand when you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'x' like in this picture.
+When you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'X' like in this picture.

 Whenever I have a stitch that suddenly feels tighter than the rest, I double check to see if it somehow got twisted.

 If you were to ignore it like I have done before, tisk, tisk, it will look like this in your knitting.
-It just doesn't look right does it?

 Sometimes it may be a little bigger than the normal ones or they may be tighter and it breaks up the symmetry of the knitting.
-It just doesn't look right.

-Simple, just knit into the back loop and that will untwist the stitch.
-Or...
+Simple, just knit into the back loop and that will untwist the stitch, OR

 You can simply take the twisted stitch off the needle, untwist it and...

-Put it back on the right way.
+Slip it back on the right way.
 Easy peasy.